 Is your family in this situation too?
-Has struggling to make ends meet become a real problem?
-Then you need our top tips to get you through – they’ll make all the difference.
-Read on to find out how you can make big savings on all your family spending, and even enjoy family fun for free!
+Has struggling to make ends meet become a serious problem?
+If so then our top money-saving tips will help.
+Read on to find out how you can make big savings on your average family spending.

 1. Make your home pay for itself

-- Rent out a spare room.
-Be ruthless here if you really want the big bucks – if you don’t have a spare room, make one.
-Your kids can share a room or a study can become a bedroom.
-You can make up to £4,250 a year without paying tax.
+- Renting out a spare room.
+If you’re really struggling, then consider this option.
+If you don’t have a spare room, is there a way to make one?
+Could your children share a room for a year or two?
+Or could a study become a bedroom if it’s not being used?
+You can make up to £4,250 a year without paying tax, or over £7000 from having a lodger.
 Find out how to rent a room tax-free now.

 - Renting out your garage or driveway.
-Got an empty garage or a driveway that stands empty most of the day?
-Rent that too.
-If you live in a popular location (near a major public transport route or close to a city centre) you can make as much as £17,000 a year!
-Get started with Parkatmyhouse.com.
+Got an empty garage or a driveway that’s just sitting there unused most of the day?
+Rent it out if you can, If you live in a popular location (near a major public transport route or close to a city centre) you can make as much as £17,000 a year.

 2. Save on food bills

 - Steer clear of processed foods.
-They are bad for you and your kids, and guess what?
-They cost far more than fresh produce.
+After all, they are bad for you and your family.
+They also cost more than fresh produce.
 If you struggle to think of dishes that everyone in the family will enjoy then get a bit of help from Sainsburys.
-We love their family meal planner – great for inspiration and fantastic value for money, it’ll show you how to cook five meals for four people for just £20.
+We love their family meal planner, it’s great for inspiration and fantastic value for money, it’ll show you how to cook five meals for four people for just £20.

 - Use every last bit of food.
-Wasting food is a good as throwing your money away, and according to Lovefoodhatewaste.com one third of all the food bought in UK supermarkets ends up in the bin – a horrible waste.
+Wasting food is essentially throwing your money away. and according to Lovefoodhatewaste.com one third of all the food bought in UK supermarkets ends up in the bin.
+Not only is this a horrible waste of food, but your hard earned money too.
 So make sure you use all your leftovers with Lovefoodhatewaste’s great recipe ideas.
 They’ll make your weekly shop go a lot further.
+If this isn’t possible then make an effort to buy less if you think it will likely go to waste.

 3. Cut your car costs

-Or if you really want to save big, we’ll tell you all about our favourite car clubs and other alternatives to owning a car so you can get rid of yours altogether.
+Or if you really want to save a significant sum, we’ll tell you all about our favourite car clubs and other alternatives to owning a car.
+So if yours has become a burden there are other options available.

 4. Get money makers, money savers and bargains straight to your inbox